e-ian/authors-haven-backend/README.md

 Follow this step by step process to setup the application locally.
 This includes:

+## Deployment

+The deployed frontend application can be accessed through this link: ah-frontend-prime.herokuapp.com

 ### Dependencies

 Install the following software requirements: